Smartphones brand Honor, owned by Huawei, quickly became popular in Ukraine. They have a great combination.

 System and applications

-The smartphone runs on Android 9 withproprietary shell EMUI (also the ninth version).
-For applications, there is a separate searchable menu, the most popular actions for applications can be launched by tapping and holding.
-Some heaped animated widgets are not here, just a few different effects when flipping through the pages of the desktop.
-After setting up the desktop, you can lock it so that icons and widgets are not moved during random touches.
+The smartphone runs Android 9 withproprietary EMUI shell (also the ninth version).
+There is a separate menu for applications with the ability to search, the most popular actions for applications can be launched using a touch and hold.
+There are no fancy animated widgets here, just a few different effects when turning pages on the desktop.
+Once configured, the desktop can be locked to prevent icons and widgets from moving due to accidental touches.

 To the great joy of reviewers, there is an opportunity to make long screenshots with automatic scrolling and even record screencasts.
 Here is an example of such a screenshot: